Rays edge Mets, close in on AL East title | Sports-Games

 The loss also marked the 32nd time deGrom has pitched at least seven innings, allowed two runs or fewer and not earned the win.
 The Mets mounted their lone rally in the fifth.
 After Josh Fleming, the Rays third pitcher, recorded the first two outs, Guillermo Heredia walked, Wilson Ramos singled and Brandon Nimmo was hit by a pitch.

 Jeff McNeil followed with an RBI single beyond second base, but shortstop Willy Adames ranged over, knocked the ball down and prevented it from squeaking it into the outfield, which forced Ramos to stop at third.
 J.D.
 Davis then lined out.
-Fleming (4-0), who was credited with the win after throwing three innings teamed with Diego Castillo, Ryan Sherriff and Nick Anderson (sixth save) retired 12 of the final 13 New York batters.
+Fleming (4-0), who was credited with the win after throwing three innings, teamed with Diego Castillo, Ryan Sherriff and Nick Anderson (sixth save) to retire 12 of the final 13 New York batters.

 Opener Pete Fairbanks issued a walk and struck out two over 1 2/3 hitless innings. --Field Level Media